-Homophobic insults directed at victim in Gosport LIDL leads to police investigation
+Homophobic insults directed at victim in Gosport Lidl leads to police investigation

 Read More

-The suspect is described as being white, approximately 20 years old, stocky with blond hair.
+The suspect was white, about 20 years old, stocky with blond hair.

-He was described as wearing a black baseball cap, a black and grey top, and tracksuit bottoms.
+He wore a black baseball cap, a black and grey top, and tracksuit bottoms.

 This man was then joined by two other people - one described as a white man aged in his 40s, with tanned skin, dark hair and grey tracksuit bottoms, and the other a white woman aged in her 40s or 50s.